-Lesbian, gay, bisexual, and transgender (LGBT) persons in the U.S. state of Louisiana may face some legal challenges not experienced by non-LGBT residents.
+Louisiana is known for its vibrant lgbtq+Q+ community and offers a variety of gay events and hotspots throughout the state.
+Lesbian, gay, bisexual, and transgender (lgbtq+) persons in the U.S. state of Louisiana may face some legal challenges not experienced by non-lgbtq+ residents.
 Same-sex sexual activity is legal in Louisiana, and same-sex marriage has been recognized in the state since June 2015 as a result of the Supreme Court's decision in Obergefell v.
 Hodges.

 In September 2014, two courts, one federal and one state, produced contradictory rulings on the constitutionality of the state's denial of marriage rights to same-sex couples.
 The U.S. Supreme Court resolved that conflict when it ruled such bans unconstitutional in Obergefell v.
 Hodges on June 26, 2015.
 Two days later, Governor Bobby Jindal said the state would comply with that ruling and license same-sex marriages.

 New Orleans has a lively and inclusive lgbtq+Q+ scene, especially in the famous French Quarter.
 The city hosts several annual events, including:

 - Southern Decadence: This event takes place around Labor Day weekend and is one of the largest lgbtq+Q+ celebrations in the region.
 It includes parades, parties, and live music.

 - New Orleans Pride: Held in June, New Orleans Pride features a parade, block parties, and a festival celebrating the lgbtq+Q+ community.

 - Halloween in New Orleans: This event attracts visitors from around the world and includes lgbtq+Q+ themed parties and events throughout the city.